ATI0104/BP_ESP_CODE/README.md

 This fixes the GPS issues with the Waveshare SX1303 Gateway hat (maybe even more gateways).

-I'm also including the patched version of the ChirpStack Concentratord in the patched_binaries directory.
+I'm also including the patched version of ChirpStack Concentratord in the patches/patched_binaries directory.